Patient education: Headache causes and diagnosis in adults (Beyond the Basics)

 OTHER TYPES OF HEADACHE

 There are a number of other causes of headache.

 Sinus headache — Recurrent headaches related to sinus infections are uncommon.
 Many, if not most, people diagnosed with sinus headaches actually have migraine headaches.
-(See "Patient information: Migraine headaches in adults (Beyond the Basics)".)
+(See "Patient education: Migraine headaches in adults (Beyond the Basics)".)

 Sinus-related pain usually lasts for several days (unlike a typical migraine) and does not cause nausea, vomiting, or sensitivity to noise or light (as seen in migraine) [1,2].
-(See "Patient information: Chronic rhinosinusitis (Beyond the Basics)".)
+(See "Patient education: Chronic rhinosinusitis (Beyond the Basics)".)

 Post-trauma headaches — Headaches that occur within one to two days after a head injury are relatively common.
 Most people report a generalized dull, aching, constant discomfort that worsens intermittently.
 Other common symptoms include vertigo (sensation of spinning), lightheadedness, difficulty concentrating, problems with memory, becoming tired quickly, and irritability.